 Hannah Jones and Tinnan Morehead are the only two people documented by name to have lived in bondage at Blandwood, the home of former North Carolina Governor John Motley Morehead and his family.
 Insights provided through documentary evidence reveal a glimpse of their roles as enslaved people at the home.
 During the mid-nineteenth century, Governor Morehead, patriarch of the family, was an influential politician, industrialist, and financier.
 Through his work, he traveled extensively with his wife Ann Eliza along the eastern seaboard of the United States, maintaining a rigorous calendar that included political functions in Washington and New York, social outings within the network of therapeutic springs of Virginia, and family visits across the span of North Carolina.
 In fact, during his two terms as Governor in Raleigh 1841-1844, the family resided in the Executive Mansion there.
-Such an active schedule implies that the Moreheads traveled afar with the understanding that enslaved servants Hannah Jones and Tinnan Morehead would care for the family estate Blandwood without the supervision of white overseers.
+Such an active schedule implies that the Moreheads traveled afar with the understanding that enslaved workers Hannah Jones and Tinnan Morehead would care for the family estate Blandwood without the supervision of their enslavers.
 Could such evidence imply that Hannah and Tinnan held a significant role in the history of Blandwood because they were tasked to manage the estate and maintain its operations with some degree of implied autonomy?
 If so, these two people must be a recognized part of the Blandwood story as their roles help people today reckon with the varied ways that enslaved people were expected to serve, especially if these expectations implied trust and responsibility instead of compulsion or violence.
-While learning this history does not exonerate the Moreheads in terms of their reliance on enslavement, it critically expands our awareness of how the system might figure into contemporary concerns with site interpretation and empowerment.
+Exploring this history critically expands our awareness of how the system of slavery might figure into contemporary concerns with site interpretation and empowerment.

 Roles and Responsibilities at Blandwood